 As you’re mapping out your website and adding new pages, consider these important features of each page:

 - Location: Consider where the page appears in the site architecture.
 Top-level pages appear in the main navigation; child pages are listed in the sub-navigation on the side.
 List pages in a logical order, such as by chronology or importance, or in alphabetical order.
-It may help to create an outline of your site to test before adding pages.
+It’s usually best to create an outline of your site to test ideas before actually adding pages.
+Remember to organize pages in a way that makes sense for your audience.

 - Content: Content consists of the information — including text, images and links — on a page.
 Consider your objectives, and focus on one clear message or group of related messages per page.
 Create blocks of content that guide your visitor’s attention through the page.
 You can accomplish this using styles like subheadings and bullet points or using a page builder such as Tailor to create more visual layouts.